Corvux89/Avrae-Pycharm/readme.md

 ## Updating
 When working within a collection file, if this application is set to the default configuration you can hit `shift + f10` to run it.
 It will prompt for what you want to do.

 1. Push Update -> Select this or hit `1` to push an update.
-It will handle checking if this is a snippet, alias, or markdown descriptions for an alias, snippet, or
+It will handle checking if this is a snippet, alias, or markdown descriptions for an alias, snippet, or the collection itself
+2. Pull Update -> Update the selected file with the latest version of infomration on the Workshop.
+This will update both the code file as well as the markdown file if applicable
+3. Pull Description

 #### Folder Structure